 I’ve seen some different variations with the main difference being how the weight is swung, either through the legs or on the outside of the legs.
 On the outside of the legs is something more common with cleaning dumbbells, whereas swinging through the legs is more common for kettlebells.

 The thing that confused me when I first saw this was, 90% of the videos demonstrate a movement more related to a snatch than a press, so why call it a Devils Press?
-The weight is swung up rather than cleaned and pressed.
-I’ve seen some videos where the weight goes to the chest and then up, these are the ones where the weight is swung on the outside of the legs.
+The weight should be cleaned and pressed.
+I see some videos where the weight goes to the chest and then pushed up—it’s not a Devils Push Press.
 For this to be a press it would need to start in racking position on the chest first, and maybe the original Devils Press was a DB push-up into swing clean and press, but I guess as things sped up it turned into a snatch or push press with most people.

 My concerns with this movement are at the stage where the athlete transitions the weight from dead to overhead, in particular, the hip hinge movement.
-A lot of flexibility in the hamstrings is required and good control over the hip hinge movement to perform this exercise safely, especially with high reps or heavy weight.
+A lot of flexibility in the hamstrings is required and good control to perform this exercise safely, especially with high reps or heavyweight.